bfriel/Cycl/README.md

 ### Phase 2: Create Routes using Google Maps (2 days)

-**Objective:** Routes can be created and read through the API/User interface.
+**Objective:** Routes can be created through the API/User interface.

 - [ ] Allow users to create routes using Google Maps API
 - [ ] Routes can be saved along with their mileage, duration, elevation gain, calories burned, description, and picture of route